-A list of community based Māori and Pasifika health service providers are available in our Health Service Directory.
+A list of Māori and Pasifika health service providers are available in our Health Services Directory

 The Canterbury District Health Board is committed to a programme of actions and activities aimed at improving Māori and Pasifika health outcomes.